stacksgov/pm/sop.md

 All content in the `resources` and `pm` repos are available on GitHub pages, and most links point to this website instead of forcing a user to navigate around GitHub.

+GitHub pages are updated whenever a change is pushed to the `master` branch of the repository.

 - resources: https://stacksgov.github.io/resources
 - pm: https://stacksgov.github.io/pm